Usbac/namely/Readme.md

 ## Features

-* Easy to use, with a Modern interface.
+* Extremely easy to use, with a Modern interface.
 * Preview your changes before applying them.
-* Multiple options for modifying your file's name.
+* Multiple options for modifying your files' name.
-* Ability to filter which files will be modified based in a Regular Expression.
+* Ability to filter which files will be modified based in Regular Expressions.
 * Massive changes under the indicated directory or folder.
 * Recursive option, to modify files in the directory's subfolders too.
 * Cross-platform, with support for Windows, MacOS and Linux.